Introducing: Carv 2

 Carv 2 clips to the top of the boot without an insert and is our most accurate experience, bringing real-time feedback and personalized coaching to every skier, for any boot, on every terrain.

-If you’re an existing passholder you can get Carv 2 free with your pass renewal for the 24|25 season.
+If you’re an existing passholder you can upgrade to Carv 2 in your membership portal.
 If you are a new member, Carv 2 is available free with every season pass for $249/year.

 To introduce you to Carv 2 I wanted to dive deep into what an incredible technical achievement Carv 2 has been, explore the challenges we’ve faced to build it, and discuss how Carv 2 fits into our vision for real-time sports coaching.